 Why You'll Like This Recipe

-- Endive make terrific scoopers for dips and vessels for filling.
+- Endive leaves make terrific scoopers for dips and vessels for filling.

-- They are elegant and different but so tasty.
+- They light and elegant but different and so tasty.

-- It's good for you and comes in both red and white (pale greenish).
+- Belgian endive is good for you and comes in both red and white with pale yellowish green edges.

 - Cream cheese: Use full fat or light.